Andreloui5/3DCreditCardForm/README.md

 **9. Create a Form with Animation**

-Now that `Animation.js` is built out, you can combine it with an input form.
+Now that you have built out `Animation.js`, you can combine it with an input form.
 Start by copying the code from `FormCard.js` into `FormCardWithAnimation.js` and then add `<Animation />` to the `<Form />`.
 (Be sure to pass the needed information into `<Animation />` via props.)
-You can also add some instructions for the user, so that they know how to interact with your card.
+You can also add some instructions for the user, so they know how to best interact with your card.

 All told, your file should look something like this: